 Wheelock's VoiceLink products provide unique digital recording, programming, storage, and playback capabilities to create versatile and automated announcement systems.
-Figure 1 illustrates the basic capabilities of the Series DV-100.
+Figure 1 illustrates the basic capabilities of the Series DV-200.

-The Series DV-100 plays pre-recorded voice, tones, or other sounds through amplification equipment (not supplied with the Series DV-100) when instructed to do so by a contact closure or an instruction over a serial link from other equipment.
-Custom recording and programming can be provided by Wheelock or by the system installer using a Series DV-200 record/playback model to program a Series DV-100 playback model.
+The Series DV-200 can record voice, tones, and other sounds.
+The Series DV-200 can then playback the recorded voice, tones, and other sounds through amplification equipment (not supplied with the Series DV-200) when instructed to do so by a contact closure or an instruction over a serial link from other equipment.
+The Series DV-200 may also be used for programming message files into a Series DV-100.

-This manual describes the Series DV-100 which features:
+This manual describes the Series DV-200 which features:

-- Up to 8 minutes of audio storage in non-volatile, UV-erasable EPROM (see "EPROM" definition in glossary)memory - Selective activation of up to 8 message files using contact closures or open collector transistor switching (expandable to 256 message files using optional Series DV-EM's). - Selective activation of up to 999 message files through the serial port. - Field Upgradable. - Up to 5 levels of message file priority assignments, with least two significant priority levels being acknowledgeable. - Up to 4 audio output channels. - Supervision of input lines and many internal operations with trouble diagnosis and notification. - Serial communication supervision and optional verification of serial commands with a trouble indication if an error is detected. - An optional telephone interface. - An RS-232 interface and an optional RS-485 interface.
+- Up to 16 minutes of audio storage in volatile PSRAM (see "PSRAM" definition in glossary) memory integrated circuits ("IC's") and a memory retention battery to power the memory IC's during power failure conditions. - Selective activation of up to 8 message files using contact closures or open collector transistor switching (expandable to 256 message files using optional Series DV-EM's). - · Selective activation of up to 999 message files through the serial port. - · Keypad and menu driven LCD display with password protection. - · Field upgradable. - · Record using microphone or high impedance input. - Up to 5 levels of message file priority assignments with the two least significant priority levels being acknowledgeable. - Up to 4 audio output channels. - Supervision of input lines and many internal operations with trouble diagnosis and notification. - Serial communication supervision and optional verification of serial commands with a trouble indication if an error is detected. - An optional telephone interface. - An RS-232 interface and an optional RS-485.

-A PREPROGRAMMED SERIES DV-100 MUST BE PROPERLY INSTALLED AND CONNECTED TO A COMPATIBLE CONTROL PANEL AND AUDIO SYSTEM, AND A POWER SUPPLY, TO FUNCTION IN A VOICE ANNOUNCEMENT SYSTEM.
-THE SERIES DV-100 OPERATES ONLY WITH REGULATED AND FILTERED DC VOLTAGE, NOT FULL-WAVE-RECTIFIED VOLTAGE.
+A SERIES DV-200 MUST BE PROPERLY INSTALLED, PROGRAMMED AND CONNECTED TO A COMPATIBLE CONTROL PANEL AND AUDIO SYSTEM, AND A POWER SUPPLY, TO FUNCTION IN A VOICE ANNOUNCEMENT SYSTEM.
+THE SERIES DV-200 OPERATES ONLY WITH REGULATED AND FILTERED DC VOLTAGE, NOT FULL-WAVE-RECTIFIED VOLTAGE.

-The control panel can range from simple push-buttons or detectors that provide contact closures to activate Series DV-100 files to sophisticated, computer-based control panels that address Series DV-100 files through a serial port.
+The control panel can range from simple push-buttons or detectors that provide contact closures to activate Series DV-200 files to sophisticated, computer-based control panels that address Series DV-200 files through a serial port.
 Similarly, the audio system can range from a simple amplified speaker to a large, multi-channel audio distribution system that may also be integrated with a zoned telephone paging system.
 Wheelock offers a wide line of audio equipment to configure such systems.